slonkazoid/dotfiles/README.md

 This project requires a patched sway version, you can install my patches with the AUR package `sway-afy-git`, or you can patch it yourself.
 [Patches](https://gitlab.com/alifurkany/sway-patches)

+This project also requires you to patch dmenu with the [line height patch](https://tools.suckless.org/dmenu/patches/line-height/).

 - catppuccin-gtk-theme-mocha
 - dex